-The social élites (comprising both the cultural and the economic élites) are overrepresented at the traditional universities (Uppsala, Lund, Stockholm and Gothenburg) and professional schools (Stockholm School of Economics, Karolinska institutet,10 Chalmers University of Technology, Royal Institute of Technology, Swedish University for Agricultural Science, National Academy of Mime and Acting, Royal University College of Fine Arts, Royal University College of Music).
-At an intermediate level, where students originating from the middle class dominate, the
+The social élites (comprising both the cultural and the economic élites) are overrepresented at the traditional universities (Uppsala, Lund, Stockholm and Gothenburg) and professional schools (Stockholm School of Economics, Karolinska institutet, Chalmers University of Technology, Royal Institute of Technology,

-10 Note that the Karolinska institutet normally does not translate its name into English, a signe of pride.
+&lt;sup>10 Note that the Karolinska institutet normally does not translate its name into English, a signe of pride.
 It is the only medical university in Sweden, all other faculties of medicine form part of a larger university (Uppsala, Lund, Gothenburg, Linköping and Umeå), and the clearly most prestigious institution within its research field, responsible for the Noble Price in Medicine among other distinctive features.